-Adults will consistently model positive behaviour, true to the School Code - Be Brave, Be Kind, Belong.
+Adults will consistently model positive behaviour, true to the School Motto - Be Brave, Be Kind, Belong.

 Each class has its own system for rewarding good behaviour, class work, effort, etc. appropriate to the age and development of the children.
 All adults in the school give house points to reward children.
-The Head of School only (or a teacher from the Leadership team in their absence) is empowered to give five house points as a reward for particularly outstanding effort.
+The Head of School only (or a teacher from the Leadership team in their absence) may give five house points as a reward for particularly outstanding effort.

 Each week, Kitchen Staff choose children to sit at the Top Table the following week for demonstrating positive behaviour, making good choices or for being helpful in the dinner hall.
+This practice may need to be suspended when covid protocols are in place.